number571/go-peer/cmd/hidden_lake/applications/filesharer/README.md

 ## Example

-The example will involve three nodes `node1_hlf, node2_hlf` and `middle_hlt_1, middle_hlt_2, middle_hlt3_`.
+The example will involve two nodes `node1_hlf, node2_hlf` and three repeaters `middle_hlt_1, middle_hlt_2, middle_hlt3_`.
 Both nodes are a combination of HLS and HLF, where HLF plays the role of an application and services (as shown in `Figure 3` of the HLS readme).
 The three remaining nodes are used only for the successful connection of the two main nodes.
 In other words, HLT nodes are traffic relay nodes.

 Build and run nodes
 ```bash